Boostem/VenomKraft/README.md

 # VenomKraft
 My GitHub repo for tracking my planned 1.12.2 faithful (and maybe spiritual) successor to the famous 1.6.4 TPPI modpack.
 This pack was the first popular pack to be focused around "balance".
 With a focus of "If one mod does XYZ, dont add mods that do X or Y" there is an emphasis on removing redundancy with any mods that are added.

-The plan is "If i want to do A, I need to look at my mods that can do AB, CD, EF, GH options" instead of having overlap with mod options "AB, BC, BD, BE, DF, DG, GH"
+The plan is "If i want to do A, I need to look at my mods that can do AB, CD, EF, GH options" instead of having major overlap with mod options "AB, BC, BD, BE, DF, DG, GH".
+The point is no one mod should stand out as the "best option".
+If it is very powerful, it will be expensive.
+If it isnt that powerful, it will be much cheaper.

 Planned to do:
 * Clean up repo, add tasks/sprints for this to do list,